If you are a grant recipient and would like to use the MCF logo, please access the pdf available below (right-click and "Save As")

 How may I seek funding?

 Applying for funding from the Middletown Community Foundation is easy.
 Access the application by clicking the application link on the right column of this page.
 Fill it out, and send it in.
 Applications are available in PDF format.
 Applicants only need to submit one copy of the application.
-Applications may be submitted throughout the year with specific subject areas considered each quarter.
+Applications may be submitted in one of three cycles, with specific subject areas considered each time.

 What Should My Application Include?